Lindt Frequently Asked Questions

 What is Lindt & Sprüngli doing with regards to sustainable sourcing of cocoa beans?

-In 2008, we have launched the Lindt & Sprüngli Farming Program in Ghana and in the subsequent years in all our other cocoa bean sourcing origins (Ecuador, Dominican Republic, Madagascar and Papua New Guinea) to improve the livelihoods of our cocoa farmers, their families and communities.
+In 2008, we have launched the Lindt & Sprüngli Farming Program in Ghana and in the subsequent years in all our other cocoa bean sourcing origins (Ecuador, Dominican Republic, Madagascar, Papua New Guinea and Peru) to improve the livelihoods of our cocoa farmers, their families and communities.
 One of our top priorities is to ensure that they are able to benefit directly from our financial support.
 Find out more here.

 What does 70% Cocoa (or any other percentage of cocoa) mean?